Starfish00/CourseProject/README.md

 ## Model performance

-Both precision, recall and F1 score are above 0.90.
+Both precision, recall and F1 score are above 0.90 for the deep learning model.
 For details see Jupyter Notebook.

 ## Limitations of work